Spin-polarized current in non-collinear antiferromagnets: Abstract

 \section{Abstract}

 Noncollinear antiferromagnets, such as Mn$_3$Sn and Mn$_3$Ir, were recently shown to be analogous to ferromagnets in that they have a large anomalous Hall effect.
 Here we show that these materials are similar to ferromagnets in another aspect: the charge current in these materials is spin-polarized.
-In addition, we show that the same mechanism that leads to the spin-polarized current also leads to a transversal spin current, which has a distinct symmetry and origin from the conventional spin Hall effect.
-We illustrate the existence of the spin-polarized current and the transversal spin current by performing \emph{ab initio} microscopic calculations and by analyzing the symmetry.
-Based on the spin-polarized current we propose an antiferromagnetic tunneling junction, analogous in functionality to the magnetic tunneling junction.
+In addition, we show that the same mechanism that leads to the spin-polarized current also leads to a transverse spin current, which has a distinct symmetry and origin from the conventional spin Hall effect.
+We illustrate the existence of the spin-polarized current and the transverse spin current by performing \emph{ab initio} microscopic calculations and by analyzing the symmetry.
+We discuss possible applications of these novel spin currents, such as an antiferromagnetic metallic or tunneling junction.

 \paragraph{Introduction.} Spintronics is a field that studies phenomena in which both spin and charge degree of electron play an important role.
 Many of the key spintronics effects are based upon the existence of spin currents.
 Two main types of spin currents are utilized: the spin-polarized currents in ferromagnets (FMs) and the spin currents due to the spin Hall effect (SHE) which are transveral to the charge current and appear even in non-magnetic materials.
 The most important effects that originate from the spin-polarized currents in FMs are the giant and the tunneling magnetoresistance effects (GMR and TMR) \cite{JULLIERE1975225,Miyazaki1995,Moodera1995} and the spin-transfer torque (STT) \cite{Slonczewski1989,Ralph2008}.
-These effects are utilized in magnetic tunneling junctions (MTJs), which form the basic building block of a new type of solid state memory, the magnetic random access memory (MRAM) \cite{Khvalkovskiy2013}.
+These effects are utilized for magnetic sensing and in the magnetic random access memories (MRAMs) \cite{Khvalkovskiy2013}.
 This memory is non-volatite and has speed and density comparable to the widely used dynamic random access memory.
-The SHE on the other hand is responsible (though other effects can contribute) for the spin-orbit torque (SOT) \cite{Miron2011,Liu2012} in multilayer heterostructures, which can be used for efficient and fast switching of FM layers.
+The SHE is pivotal for spintronics since it allows transforming charge current into a spin current.
+It is responsible (though other effects can contribute) for the spin-orbit torque (SOT) \cite{Miron2011,Liu2012} in multilayer heterostructures, which can be used for efficient and fast switching of FM layers.
 The SOT is now also being explored for use in MRAMs \cite{Prenat2016,Oboril2015}.